$u^* = \sqrt{uv}$: Derivation of the FERU formula

-The social objective is to minimize the time spent on jobseeking and recruiting at the expense of producing.
-Since the amount of jobseeking can be measured by the number of unemployed workers, and the amount of recruiting by the number of vacancies, the social objective is to minimize the sum of the unemployment and vacancy rates, $u + v$.
-This minimization is subject to the Beveridge curve constraint, $u v = \text{constant}$.
-Because of the Beveridge curve, it is not possible to reduce unemployment and vacancies at the same time.
-Therefore, the social planner must trade off unemployment and vacancies.
+Using the social product of employed and unemployed labor and the shape of the Beveridge curve, we now formally describe and solve the social planner's problem.

-\paragraph{Symmetry argument} Because of the symmetrical roles played by unemployed workers and vacant jobs, the nonproductive use of labor is minimized when there are as many unemployed workers as vacant jobs ($u = v$).
-Indeed, we would like to minimize wasted resources from unemployment and from vacancies, subject to the Beveridge curve.
-Since this problem is perfectly symmetric in $u$ and $v$, the solution to minimize waste is to have $u = v$.
+\paragraph{Objective} The planner aims to maximize social output.
+Since the size of the labor force is fixed and unemployment is completely wasteful, the objective is to minimize the amount of labor in unemployment or recruiting.
+And since the number of recruiters can be counted by the number of vacancies, the objective is to minimize the number of unemployed workers and vacancies.
+Equivalently, the labor-force size being fixed, the objective is to minimize the sum of the unemployment and vacancy rates, $u + v$.